The one colony – One queen principle

-A good pal, Cormac Farrell from our club, hived a recombinant swarm (coalesced prime swarms each with a laying queen a couple of seasons back.
-It happily settled and went on to establish a double brood nest, both queens continuing to lay well.
+A good pal, Cormac Farrell, hived a recombinant swarm (coalesced prime swarms each with a laying queen) a couple of seasons back.
+It happily settled and went on to establish likely separate brood nests, both queens continuing to lay well.
 That was until the game was up, the queens found each other and the colony reverted to the single queen condition.

 The other situation where two queens turn up occurs amongst some African races of Apis mellifera.
 Here a seeming ‘generic throwback condition’ is displayed by the Cape Honey Bee, Apis mellifera capensis and probably by its sympatric (living nearby) ally, the African Honey Bee, Apis mellifera scutellata.
-The Cape Honey Bee in particular can support multi gyne colonies that may persist for a year or more while they are well known for parasitising African Honey Bee colonies and can form two queen colonies, one from each race.
-But that, so to speak, is a race to the bottom, the colony dwindles and dies: indeed whole African Bee apiaries have been wiped out as a result of mixing the races.
+The Cape Honey Bee in particular can support multi gyne colonies that may persist for a year or more, while they are also well known for parasitising African Honey Bee colonies and can form two-queen colonies, one from each race.
+But that, so to speak, is a race to the bottom, the colony dwindles and dies.
+Indeed whole African Bee apiaries have been wiped out as a result of this mixing of the races.

 That is a complex story and one we need not pursue.